hzlab/2023_Chong_CommunBiol_Gripstrength_FC/README.md

 * [Mediation Analyses](###mediation-analyses)

 Sample data for the above analyses are also located in the SampleData folder.
 Details of the sample data provided are given below:
-* `FCmatrices/`
+* `FCmatrices/`:
-	* Subj001.mat: 142 x 142 functional connectivity matrix for a specific subject (e.g., Subj001)
+	* `Subj001.mat`: 142 x 142 functional connectivity matrix for a specific subject (e.g., Subj001)
-	* subjectlist.txt: text file containing the list of all subject IDs (each subject ID is specified in a separate row)
+	* `subjectlist.txt`: text file containing the list of all subject IDs (each subject ID is specified in a separate row)
 * `Demographic.csv`: spreadsheet containing demographic, cognitive, handgrip strength and other participant characteristics
 * `Handgripstrength-relatedFCmeasures.csv`: spreadsheet containing select subject-level functional connectivity measures that showed significant associations with handgrip strength
 * `Segregationmeasures.csv`: spreadsheet containing global and network-level segregation measures of each subject